faiqu3/100DaysOfHacking/README.md

 # 100DaysOfHacking

 This repository contains all the information shared during my 100 days of hacking challenge.
 This initiative aims to help you guys in your learning process and allow me to share my knowledge.
+Special thanks to [@0xs0m](https://twitter.com/0xs0m?s=21&t=av1xl1GXvKGxH36y0ENvvw) for his contribution

 ___
 Day | Topic